 - Nominee’s selected bibliography (five pages maximum) should span the range of important contributions and should document original impacts in the highlighted research areas.
 Multi-authored publications are permissible, especially those in which students or postdocs appear as lead authors.
 Novel published contributions to relevant technologies and facilities, and community syntheses or reports are permitted.

 The nomination letter can be a maximum of three pages and must include:

 - The name, title, institution, and contact information for the nominator (and one co-nominator, if applicable).

-A minimum of three and a maximum of five letters of support (in addition to the nomination letter) must be submitted.
+Three letters of support (in addition to the nomination letter) must be submitted.
 Letters signed by more than one writer are not permitted.
 Submission on letterhead is preferred, electronic signatures permitted.
 Letters must include the supporter’s name, title, institution, and contact information; a statement of relationship to the nominee; and clear justification for the qualifications of the nominee.
 Each letter must be a maximum of two pages in length.